mpanunto/PanunTools/docs/README_CalculateContainment.md

 A Union is first performed on the incident's "Wildfire Daily Fire Perimeter" in order to remove any interior gaps.
 It is then converted to a line, and dissolved.
 The "Contained Line" is also dissolved.
 Lastly, features are then projected to the user specified coordinate system prior to calculating geometry, and containment.

-If containment is calculated for more than one incident, an aggregate containment will also be calculated accross all incidents.
+If containment is calculated for more than one incident, a combined total containment will also be calculated accross all incidents.

 ### User Inputs